-I have been often aware how the language I speak inside my own head can make for a defeating prison.
+I have been aware these days how the language I speak inside my head can make for a defeating prison.
 Imprisoning words, born of limitation, cloth and color my thoughts, at last shape my out-loud speaking.

-For as long as I can remember I’ve been looking for ways out, for good relief; I believe I’ve found a sure-fire way for myself.
+For as long as I can remember I’ve been looking for ways out, for relief; I believe I’ve found a sure-fire way.

 I’m learning how to relax into verbal surrender.
-I’ve been breaking my prison-house chains of language by making up my own languages.
-It’s any sort of gibberish or non-sense, and it feels natural to me.
+I break my prison-house chains of language by making up my own languages.
+It’s any sort of gibberish non-sense, and it feels natural to me.

 I believe my dog understands me most, when I speak this way to him.
 I don’t count him a regular listener, since he listens more profoundly than any human I know.
 I’m convinced by how we connect, he knows the very me of me.

 My cat understands me at my very simplest.
 With my tongue I make a rising and falling pitched clicking sound, repeated, like he does, when excitedly he sees a bird close to the window, where he is sitting.
 His name I call is this clicking.
 He comes, sometimes.

 Mostly, I address my “broken” non-sense speech into thin air, while in the middle of any activity, where no other humans are around.
 It appears when I need it most.
 Just before, I feel the situation is desperate.

 When speaking happens, I sense that something of the invisible world has come closer and is more alive to me.
 Strangely, sometimes it can feel as if I am eavesdropping on an exchange which is not of myself at all; rather the “words” seem to issue from (and then return to) a host of invisible “others”, who are there and engaged happily (I should trust).

 I guess I will be judged by others, by telling all of this in print.
 Sure thing, so I’m “off my nut”.
 It’s a wonderful madness.
 I feel blessed and powerful; humbled.